jwolz/yajhfc/README.txt

     from https://tablelayout.dev.java.net/
 (3) "Java look and feel Graphics Repository" (jlfgr-1_0.jar)
     from http://java.sun.com/developer/techDocs/hi/repository/
+(4) Apache Commons Logging from http://commons.apache.org/logging/
+    as a dependency of (1)

-Copies of the required files from (2) and (3) can also be found in the jar subdirectory in the source archive.
+Copies of the required files from (2), (3) and (4) can also be found in the jar subdirectory in the source archive.

 YajHFC was originally written as a first more complicated